Brigitte Boccone-Pagès

-Brigitte Boccone-Pagès (born 8 May 1959) is a Monégasque politician, who has served as the president of the National Council since 6 October 2022.
+Brigitte Boccone-Pagès (born 8 May 1959) is a Monégasque politician, who served as the president of the National Council from 6 October 2022 to 3 April 2024 and was the first woman to hold this position.
 She was elected vice president of the National Council on 22 February 2018.
 In October 2022, Boccone-Pagès was elected president of the National Council, following the unexpected resignation of Stéphane Valeri, making her the first woman to hold the position.
 She chose Balthazar Seydoux as her vice president.
 On 5 February 2023, she topped the poll as her Monegasque National Union won all 24 seats in the 2023 Monegasque general election.